JAGFx/ets2-dashboard-skin/README.md

 More information on the [Map](./doc/MAP.md) readme

+> Note: Many thinks to [TwinDragon](https://github.com/TwinDragon) for maintaining repository up to date with new each game version.

 ### Offline

 The following tab show you the tiles collection and the download link for an offline usage